cloudfoundry-attic/receptor/doc/lrps.md

 ## Fetching ActualLRPs

 As outlined above, DesiredLRPs represent the consumer's intent for Diego to run instances.
-To fetch running instances consumers must [fetch ActualLRPs](api_lrps.md#fetching-actuallrps).
+To fetch instances, consumers must [fetch ActualLRPs](api_lrps.md#fetching-actuallrps).

-When fetching ActualLRPs one can fetch *all* ActualLRPs in Diego, all ActualLRPs of a given `domain`, all ActualLRPs for a given DesiredLRP by `process_guid`, and all ActualLRPs at a given *index* for a given `process_guid`.
+When fetching ActualLRPs, one can fetch *all* ActualLRPs in Diego, all ActualLRPs of a given `domain`, all ActualLRPs for a given DesiredLRP by `process_guid`, and all ActualLRPs at a given *index* for a given `process_guid`.

 In all cases, the consumer is given an array of `ActualLRPResponse`: